Javier Hernández: 2011–12: Injury hit season

 After participating in the 2011 CONCACAF Gold Cup with Mexico, Hernández returned to Manchester United to begin pre-season training in New York ahead of the 2011 MLS All-Star Game.
-On 26 July 2011, he was taken to the hospital after suffering a minor concussion after he was hit on the head with a ball during a training session; he was cleared the next day, but did not take part in the game.
+On 26 July 2011, he was taken to the hospital after suffering a minor concussion after he was hit on the head with a ball during a training session; he was cleared the next day but did not take part in the game.

 On 28 July 2011, it was reported that Rafael Ortega, the doctor at C.D.
 Guadalajara, informed Manchester United that Hernández was suffering from a pre-existing neurological condition.
 Ortega also explained that Hernández had suffered from "acute migraines and "headaches" as a teenager.
 He did not participate in any of United's pre-season matches, nor the 2011 FA Community Shield.
 He also missed United's opening game of the season against West Bromwich Albion.

 Hernández made his first appearance in the 2011–12 season on 22 August in a 3–0 win against Tottenham Hotspur, coming off the bench for Danny Welbeck in the 79th minute.
 He returned to the starting lineup on 10 September against Bolton Wanderers, scoring twice in a 5–0 victory.
 On 15 October 2011, Hernández came off the substitutes bench to net a crucial equaliser against Liverpool at Anfield in a 1–1 draw.
-In the 81st minute Hernández gambled on Danny Welbeck's flick on from a corner to steal in and head the equaliser.
+In the 81st minute, Hernández gambled on Danny Welbeck's flick-on from a corner to steal in and head the equalizer.